Mobile Geofencing

 When a mobile user enters the virtual boundary or the geofence, it triggers pre-defined actions or notifications.
 For example, Starbucks, a leading coffee house chain, targets its customers with personalized offers to walk into their stores when the latter are in their geofence.

-Mobile apps and advertising platforms use location data to deliver hyper-personalized, location-based content, offers, promotions, and notifications to the users within the geofenced area.
+Mobile apps and advertising platforms use location data to deliver hyper-personalized, location-based content, offers, promotions, and notifications to users within the geofenced area.

 Mobile geofencing allows marketers and app owners to target their audience with relevant and timely messages based on their real-time location.
 It is mainly used to drive traffic to a retail store, restaurant, or event, to increase engagement, and deliver personalized marketing campaigns.